passagemath/passagemath/CONTRIBUTING.md

 - Use `git cherry-pick` or `git rebase --onto` to prepare a branch backported to the SageMath `develop` branch.

+## Contributing to passagemath by backporting SageMath PRs

+Although we already merge new releases of SageMath into passagemath on a regular basis, also backports of selected changes made in the SageMath project are welcome.

+As passagemath makes frequent stable releases, in particular bug fixes in the Sage library, updates of packages in the Sage distribution, and portability improvements are good candidates for backporting to passagemath.

 ## Non-code contributions to passagemath

 There are many other ways to contribute to the passagemath project.